GioF71/upmpdcli-docker/README.md

 SKIP_CHOWN_CACHE|If set to yes, the script with not chown `/cache`, this ight be useful with plugins using lots of files in this volume
 UPRCL_ENABLE|Enable local music support (uprcl).
-Set to `yes` to enable UPRCL_AUTOSTART|Autostart UPRCL, defaults to `1` UPRCL_USER|Username for `uprcl` (please not that uprcl is not available on images on Docker Hub for architectures other than amd64, arm64/v8 and arm/v7).
+Set to `yes` to enable UPRCL_AUTOSTART|Autostart UPRCL, defaults to `1` UPRCL_USER|Username for `uprcl` (please note that uprcl is not available on images on Docker Hub for architectures other than amd64, arm64/v8 and arm/v7).
 You can still build the image by yourself using the build.sh script though.
 UPRCL_HOSTPORT|Hostname and port for uprcl.
 Currently required when enabling UPRCL.
 Format: `<ip:port>`.
 Example value: `192.168.1.8:9090`.
 UPRCL_TITLE|Title for the media server, defaults to `Local Music` ENABLE_OPENHOME_RADIO_SERVICE|OpenHome Radio Service, enabled by default, set to `no` to disable